irtaylor/clock-count/README.md

 Ian Taylor, May 2017

+Clock-Count determines the number of times a clock will chime within a given time frame.
+For example, between 12:00 AM and 1:00 AM, a clock will chime thirteen times: twelve times at midnight, and once at 1:00 pm.
+However, between 12:01 AM and 1:00 AM, a clock will chime only once.

 ## To Install:
 1. Download the project, `cd` into the directory.
 2. Run `bundle install`, to install [rspec](http://rspec.info/) and its dependencies.